sarahawilson/sarahawilson.github.io/_drafts/d_PTG.md

 For simplicity, the grids we are going to look at will be square and have the dimensions of \\(2^n + 1\\).
 Where \\(n \geqslant 1 \\) and \\(n\\) is an integer.
 Dimensions like 3x3, 5x5, 9x9 ect.

+The following images show the first two calls of the diamond square algorithm being performed on a 9x9 grid.
+The diamond square algorithm is called until all elements, (cells if you like spreadsheets), within the grid are filled with a value.
+In a 9x9 grid the diamond square algorithm would have to be called 3 times in order to fill all 81 elements with values.
+This is further explained in the Why \\(2^n + 1\\) ? section.

 <div style = "overflow: auto;">
   <figure style="float: left; width: 24%; margin-right: 0; margin-left: 0; margin-bottom: 0.5em;">
     <img src="{{ site.baseurl }}/assets/images/imgPost/PTG_Images/StepByStepImages/DiamondStep.svg">